beamkeerati/LAB1_WS/README.md

 where:

-- $ L $ is the wheelbase
+- $L$ is the wheelbase
-- $ \alpha $ is the angle between the vehicle's heading and the look-ahead vector
+- $\alpha$ is the angle between the vehicle's heading and the look-ahead vector
-- $ l_d $ is the look-ahead distance
+- $l_d$ is the look-ahead distance

 Our current controller for lateral control has proven to be the most successful and ideal approach so far.
 The results for the single-track model, yaw rate, and ground truth are nearly identical, while the double-track model shows some path deviation.
 This method does not include any dynamically configurable parameters, but the LIMO robot consistently follows the path while maintaining a constant distance from it.